 eHarmony

 eHarmony has an FAQ center, which is easy for members to use.
-You can search for terms that you are looking for here, and you can also find the 'contact us' button in this 'Help' section.
+You can search for the terms that you are looking for here, and you can also find the 'Contact us' button in this 'Help' section.

 eHarmony can be contacted by email or phone, and they are also active on social media, so customer support is available through those channels as well.